camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/process-instance-migration.md

 To set the [update event trigger flag]({{< ref "/user-guide/process-engine/process-instance-migration.md#events" >}}) for events, first create a mapping for the event.
 Then click on the green checkmark indicator to open the details tooltip.
 The opened popup contains a checkbox to update the event trigger.

+{{< note title="Heads Up!" class="warning" >}}
+By default, the update event trigger flag in cockpit migration is set for activities with message references.
+That is, for activities containing message boundary event, message boundary interrupting event, message intermediate catch event and for the receive task activity.
+{{< /note >}}

 ## Show migration plan